sheepesq/Final_Project/technology.md

 More extensive study will later be executed using Numpy for advanced calculations and Plotly for visualization.

 ### Database Storage
 We intend to use PostgreSQL as our database management system.
+We will also look to create an RDS through Amazon WEb Services and use PySpark to connect our data to PgAdmin

 ### Machine Learning
 SciKit-Learn is the Machine Learning library for our project.
 We will apply the train_test_split technique and random forest for our